Engagesmart Inc (ESMT) Shares Decline Despite Market Challenges - News Heater

 ESMT’s Market Performance

-ESMT’s stock has seen a 0.13% increase for the week, with a -0.09% drop in the past month and a 28.40% gain in the past quarter.
-The volatility ratio for the week is 0.22%, and the volatility levels for the past 30 days are at 0.27% for Engagesmart Inc. The simple moving average for the past 20 days is 0.14% for ESMT’s stock, with a 19.56% simple moving average for the past 200 days.
+ESMT’s stock has seen a 0.09% increase for the week, with a 0.26% rise in the past month and a 27.29% gain in the past quarter.
+The volatility ratio for the week is 0.13%, and the volatility levels for the past 30 days are at 0.24% for Engagesmart Inc The simple moving average for the past 20 days is 0.17% for ESMT’s stock, with a 19.13% simple moving average for the past 200 days.

 Insider Trading